 Professor Peng specializes in international economic law, with a focus on trade in services, digital trade and, increasingly, data governance.
 She has been the recipient of top research awards, including Outstanding Research Awards from the Ministry of Science and Technology of Taiwan.
 She has spoken at the WTO Headquarters in Geneva and is a frequent speaker at international conferences.
-Her recent articles include “The Uneasy Interplay between Digital Inequality and International Economic Law” (European Journal of International Law, forthcoming), “A New Trade Regime for the Servitization of Manufacturing: Rethinking the Goods-Services Dichotomy” (Journal of World Trade, 2020), and “The Rule of Law in Times of Technological Uncertainty: Is International Economic Law Ready for Emerging Supervisory Trends?”
-(Journal of International Economic Law, 2019).
+Her most recent article is “The Uneasy Interplay between Digital Inequality and International Economic Law” (European Journal of International Law, 2022).

 Levelling the Playing Field between Sharing Platforms and Industry Incumbents: Good Regulatory Practices? in Anupam Chander and Haochen Sun (eds) Data Sovereignty Along the Digital Silk Road (Oxford University Press, forthcoming).

 Digital Trade, in D. Bethlehem, D. McRae, R. Neufeld and I. Van Damme (eds) The Oxford Handbook of International Trade Law, Second Edition.
-(Oxford University Press, forthcoming) Chapter 29.
+(Oxford University Press) Chapter 29.

 Autonomous Vehicle Standards under the TBT Agreement: Disrupting the Boundaries? in Shin-yi Peng, Ching-Fu Lin and Thomas Streinz (eds) Artificial Intelligence and International Economic Law: Disruption, Regulation, and Reconfiguration (Cambridge University Press) Chapter 6.